BP denies inappropriate currency trading by its dealers

-LONDON, March 11 British oil company BP said none of its currency traders had engaged in inappropriate trading activity, after a media report alleged one of them had received information from a dealer at Lloyds Banking Group .
+LONDON British oil company BP said none of its currency traders had engaged in inappropriate trading activity, after a media report alleged one of them had received information from a dealer at Lloyds Banking Group.

-Allegations of possible manipulation of the $5.3 trillion-a-day foreign exchange market have so far centered on major banks.
+Allegations of possible manipulation of the $5.3 trillion-a-day (£3.18 trillion) foreign exchange market have so far centred on major banks.

 Financial regulators and monetary authorities around the world are looking into allegations that traders colluded to manipulate benchmark exchange rates, a cornerstone of global markets that are used as reference rates by companies, investors and central banks.